niko-achilles/opentelemetry-playground/README.md

-# Fullstach Observability with Opentelementry
+# Fullstack Observability with Opentelementry

 ## Description